 3. Get the equipment.

-The main equipment you need starting a photocopy business is a photocopier and computer.
+The main equipment you need to start a photocopy business is a photocopier and computer.

 The photocopier is the main equipment, therefore, it is important to be keen while choosing one.
 Some factors to consider are;

 - Business scale.